troisdiz/wochdisp/README.md

 wochdisp
 ========

-Smal Gtk Application to display workspace name when switching
+Small Gtk Application to display workspace name when switching